More light shed on autopsies surrounding Daybells

 By the end of the call, paramedics had arrived.

 Cox died that same day, according to police.
-Police are still waiting on Cox’s autopsy as well.
+Police are still waiting on Cox’s autopsy, too.